 The application of science to sport via engineering is a relatively new academic discipline, though it has been practised for a long time in the production and improvement of sports equipment.
-Examples of the way it has altered sports technology include the shifting of the centre of mass of the javelin to restrict the length of its flight so as to lessen the danger to spectators and athletes.
-Currently, sports engineers are helping to design a larger tennis ball which will give players more time to develop their shots.
+Examples of the way it has altered sports technology include the shifting of the centre of mass of the javelin to restrict the length of its flight so as to lessen the danger to spectators and athletes and the building of all-weather tracks to allow events to proceed.